 - Incontinence: In the later stages of Alzheimer’s and dementia, those affected will lose control of their bodies, leading to issues with incontinence.

-We begin our memory care services by meeting with you and your loved ones to assess their condition and their care needs.
+We begin our dementia home care services by meeting with you and your loved ones to assess their condition and their care needs.
 We will then create a personalized care plan based on our assessment to provide the assistance they need to live safely and comfortably.

-We can cover the following with our Alzheimer’s and dementia care services:
+We can cover the following with our Alzheimer’s and dementia home care services:

 - Companionship: Having a trusted companion can be very beneficial for those suffering from Alzheimer’s and dementia.
 Our caregivers will engage your loved ones in friendly conversations about their personal history as well as fun activities.
 Our memory care exercises can slow the progression of memory loss.

-- Personal Care: Providing self-care is difficult for those with Alzheimer’s and dementia.
+- Personal Care for Seniors: Providing self-care is difficult for those with Alzheimer’s and dementia.
 We can help your loved ones with their activities of daily living (ADLs) including bathing, dressing, restroom use, and more.

 - Wandering: Our caregiver will keep an eye on those who wander and ensure that they stay safe as they wander.
 We will accompany them to remove trip hazards from their path and ensure that they do not leave the home.